project-alice-assistant/docs/docs/skill-development/your-first-skill.md

 Defines the name of the skill.
 Everything should carry the same name and yes, it is case sensitive!

 #### `version`
 Defines the current version of your skill, in a 3 positions versioning system, like X.X.X.
-The first position is used for major releases, the second is used for improved or added functions to current release and the third one is commonly used for hotfixes.
+The first position is used for major releases, the second is used for improved or added functions to current release, and the third one is commonly used for hotfixes.

 #### `icon`
 This is the icon that will be displayed for your skill on the skill store.
 It supports [any free Font Awesome icons](https://fontawesome.com/icons?d=gallery&m=free)